 By Claudia Forsberg

-Interacting with people while infected with COVID-19 may become unavoidable if the person has no alternative arrangements.
-For many disabled people, isolation is not an option, writes Claudia Forsberg.
+Interacting with people when a person has COVID-19 may become unavoidable if there’s no alternative arrangements.
+For many people with disability, isolation is not an option, writes Claudia Forsberg.

-Behind many disabled people, there are many more support workers; people paid to help us with the day to day tasks we would otherwise be unable to complete on our own.
+Behind many people with disability, there are many more support workers; people paid to help us with the day to day tasks we would otherwise be unable to complete on our own.
 As much as we’d sometimes like our support workers to disappear into the background (especially those of us who would like to live as independently as possible), we also know they are a vital part of our lives.

 If you’ve watched the news lately, you’ll have heard of the cases of healthcare and support workers who have taken shifts in nursing homes, even while sick during the coronavirus pandemic.
 Reports like this have also been popping up in regard to disabled peoples’ support workers.